 The Gut–Brain Connection in Reflux

-GERD symptoms often worsen during periods of stress, even when diet remains unchanged.
-This is not imagined or psychological.
+GERD symptoms frequently worsen during periods of psychological stress, even when diet remains unchanged.
+This reflects well-understood physiology rather than imagination.

 Mind–Body Therapies with Evidence